 Rainer Hackstock is convinced, the script is what’s crucial for success: "With a good script you have the chance to make a good film.
 With a bad script, even the best actors, the most beautiful lighting and the most refined cuts won't help.”
 And Rainer Hackstock knows what he is talking about - from both sides.
 He has written scripts for TV successes such as "Kommissar Rex", "Schlosshotel Orth", "Schnell ermittelt", "Die Lottosieger" and "Cop Stories".
 As a director, he directed 25 episodes of the series "Tom Turbo" and with the episodes still to be shot this year, a total of 17 episodes of "SOKO Kitzbühel".
 Hackstock graduated from the Film Academy in Vienna (production and camera) and then studied at the Regent University in Virginia Beach in the USA, where he graduated in 1992 with a Master of Arts in directing and screenplay.

 In addition to the successful ORF/ZDF co-production, he is also working on concepts for longer formats, as his next goal is a fictional feature film - for television or cinema.
 "Nobody is waiting for me; I know that by now.
 That means I'll work just as hard for the next step as I did before."
-In general, he regrets that children get so little importance in fiction.
+In general, he regrets that children get so little importance in the fictional field.
 In his eyes, movies about children, even though their scripts are written by adults, are told through the eyes of those children.
 He hopes that fictional television will not disappear for financial reasons, because competitors like Netflix or Amazon are already leading the competition.
 Nevertheless, TV stations are currently looking for answers and are already making content available online via media libraries or their own VOD platforms.